intel-analytics/ipex-llm/python/friesian/example/recall/README.md

 __Options for generate_test_data:__
 * `row_nums`: The number of vectors to be generated.
 Default to be 200000.
 * `vec_dim`: The dimension of vector.
 Default to be 256.
-* `use_spark`: Use spark to generate vector embeddings, saving to parquet file.
-Default to be False.
 * `verbose`: Print more detail information.
 Default to be False.
 * `index_type`: The faiss index_type: FlatL2 or IVFFlatL2.
 Default to be FlatL2.
 * `emb_path`: The path to save vector embeddings.
 Default to be ./emb_vecs.pkl.